inet-framework/inet/doc/src/users-guide/ch-apps.rst

    long message.
 The user waits :par:`thinkTime` interval between the commands.

-#.
-Closes the connection and waits :par:`idleInterval` seconds
+3. Closes the connection and waits :par:`idleInterval` seconds

-#.
-If the connection is broken, it is noticed after
-   :par:`reconnectInterval` and the connection is reopened
+4. If the connection is broken, it is noticed after :par:`reconnectInterval`, and the connection is reopened

 Each parameter in the above description is “volatile”, so you can use distributions to emulate random behavior.

 .. note::

    This module emulates a very specific user behavior, and as such, it should be viewed as an example rather than a generic Telnet model.
-   If you want to model realistic Telnet traffic, you are encouraged to gather statistics from packet traces on a real network, and write your model accordingly.
+   If you want to model realistic Telnet traffic, you are encouraged to gather statistics from packet traces on a real network and write your model accordingly.

 .. _ug:sec:apps:tcpserverhostapp: